mishraabhishek11/plant-twin/sourceag/README.md

 ## Known Issues

-1. As dont have Tablet, didn't test on Tablet though app is enabled for tablte devices.
+1. I didn't test on a tablet because I don't have one, despite the fact that the application is enabled for tablet devices.

 ## Project Structure